agelessZeal/duly-v2-subgraph/README.md

-# Uniswap V2 Subgraph
+# DulySwap V2 Subgraph

-[Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+[Duly](https://duly.com/) is a decentralized protocol for automated token exchange on Ethereum.

-This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the dulyswap factory.
+It tracks of the current state of DulySwap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,